WebQA: Multihop and Multimodal QA: Baseline Models

-\paragraph{Question Answering} We use standard Masked-Language-Modeling (MLM) loss while applying attention masks to forbid answer tokens from attending to their subsequent context.
-More formally, we feed input < \texttt{[CLS]}, $S$, \texttt{[SEP]}, $Q$, $A$, \texttt{[SEP]} > to the Transformer, where uni-directional attention masks are applied to tokens in $A$ to satisfy the auto-regressive property.
-We decode by iteratively appending \texttt{[MASK]} to the end of the input, replacing it with the most probable output token and appending a new \texttt{[MASK]} token for the next timestep.
-Generation terminates when either \texttt{[SEP]} or \texttt{[PAD]} token is generated, or the generated sequence reaches a maximum length.
-We use beam search with ($n\!=\!5$) and report evaluation results on the predicted sequence with the best overall confidence.
+\paragraph{Question Answering} We feed $<$\texttt{[CLS]}, $S$, \texttt{[SEP]}, $Q$, $A$, \texttt{[SEP]}$>$ to the Transformer, where attention masks are applied to tokens in $A$ to satisfy the auto-regressive property.
+We use standard Masked-Language-Modeling \cite{devlin2018bert} loss during fine-tuning.
+We decode by iteratively appending a \texttt{[MASK]} to the end of the input, replacing it with a predicted token and appending a new \texttt{[MASK]} for the next timestep.
+Generation stops upon seeing \texttt{[SEP]}, \texttt{[PAD]}, or reaching a maximum length.
+We use beam search ($n\!=\!5$) and choose the most confident output for evaluation.